ultralytics/ultralytics/docs/guides/yolo-common-issues.md

 This section will address common issues faced during model prediction.

-#### Getting Bounding Boxes When Inferencing Using Your YOLOv8 Custom Model
+#### Getting Bounding Box Predictions With Your YOLOv8 Custom Model

 **Issue**: When running predictions with a custom YOLOv8 model, there are challenges with the format and visualization of the bounding box coordinates.